Les Troyens: First performance of both parts

-The first staged performance of the whole opera only took place in 1890, 21 years after Berlioz's death.
+The first staged performance of the whole opera took place only in 1890, 21 years after Berlioz's death.
 The first and second parts, in Berlioz's revised versions of three and five acts, were sung on two successive evenings, 6 and 7 December, in German at Großherzoglichen Hoftheater in Karlsruhe (see Roles).
 This production was frequently revived over the succeeding eleven years and was sometimes given on a single day.
 The conductor, Felix Mottl, took his production to Mannheim in 1899 and conducted another production in Munich in 1908, which was revived in 1909.
 He rearranged some of the music for the Munich production, placing the "Royal Hunt and Storm" after the love duet, a change that "was to prove sadly influential."
 A production of both parts, with substantial cuts in the second part, was mounted in Nice in 1891.

 In subsequent years, according to Berlioz biographer David Cairns, the work was thought of as "a noble white elephant – something with beautiful things in it, but too long and supposedly full of dead wood.
 The kind of maltreatment it received in Paris as recently as last winter in a new production will, I'm sure, be a thing of the past."